 The BISSELL is somewhat spartan when it comes to extra features.
 It doesn't come with any additional mop heads (besides a coarser scrubbing pad, which seems a little redundant considering how good the scrubbing brush is).
 It also doesn't have a hose or any of the accessories that would come with one (like attachments to clean your stovetop or other surfaces that won't be damaged by steam).
 It does have that scrubbing brush that we love so much, and it does allow you to adjust the steam level, but that's about it.
 It was still enough to earn the BISSELL a slightly above average score in this metric, as most mops have few if any extra features.

 If you're looking for something with a lot of extra features, we would recommend the Shark Lift-Away Pro.
 It has plenty of attachments for all your cleaning needs.
 However, it also costs nearly twice as much as the BISSELL.

-The BISSELL PowerFresh Deluxe lists for $90, which is very middle-of-the-road when it comes to steam mops.
+The BISSELL PowerFresh Deluxe has a middle-of-the-road price.
 This is a rare instance where we would almost call the BISSELL a double winner of both the Editors' Choice and Best Buy Awards, as all of the less expensive models pale in comparison and, in one way or the other, the BISSELL is better than all of the higher-priced models.